jhudsl/Informatics_Research_Leadership/docs/06-management_tools.md

 `***`

-this will look like the following divider line:
+Which will look like the following divider line:

 ***

 You can also embed images or videos into your R markdown reports.
+There are several ways to do this with a package called [knitr](https://www.rdocumentation.org/packages/knitr/versions/1.30) which allows you to do all sorts of things with your reports.
+However you can also do it simply with the following syntax:

 `![caption text](URL_or_local_path_to_image_or_videofile)`